-4.9 The proposed site is within close proximity to a well-established farmyard and adjacent to the existing poultry unit, the building will therefore integrate well within the built environment on the farm.
+4.9 The proposed siting, the low-lying nature of the building and its colour juniper green, will ensure that the development will integrate well within the built environment on the farm.

-- 4.10 POLICY DM13 Design and Resources Proposals for development must demonstrate good quality design and have regards to the qualities and amenity of the area and resources and follow a set of general objectives. - 4.11 The proposed poultry unit will be immediately adjacent to the existing poultry unit, and therefore will complement the existing area, by not being seen as a detached development.
-The building has been sited in a way, that the length is not easily seen from public vantage points. - 4.12 The proposal will include some landscaping to further minimise its appearance in the overall landscape, which will be suitably conditioned. - 4.13 In terms of noise, dust, air pollution and odour, these have been addressed in section 3, of which no unacceptable impact should arise to any neighbouring property.
+4.10 POLICY DM13 - Design and Resources

+Proposals for development must demonstrate good quality design and have regards to the qualities and amenity of the area and resources and follow a set of general objectives.

+- 4.11 The proposed poultry unit will be located relatively close to the existing buildings, with a degree of separation to ensure biosecurity is maintained together with minimising the visual appearance of the building from surrounding vantage points. - 4.12 In terms of noise, dust, air pollution and odour, these have been addressed in section 3, of which no unacceptable impact should arise to any neighbouring property.

-4.14 Natural Resources Wales has published guidance on how developers should consider the air quality impacts of livestock installations on sites of international or local designated sites.
-This has been thoroughly investigated and discussed with NRW through the pre-consultation process.
-We have undertaken detailed modelling, and it confirms that no exceedance of more than 1% will occur on national sites, and the exceedance on the ancient woodland is addressed and mitigated as set out within the ecological report.
+4.13 Natural Resources Wales has published guidance on how developers should consider the air quality impacts of livestock installations on sites of international or local designated sites.
+This has been thoroughly investigated and discussed with NRW through the preconsultation process.
+We have undertaken detailed modelling, and it confirms that the proposed scenario will have an insignificant affect on all protected sites.

-4.15 In light of this assessment, no significant detrimental impact will occur in terms of air pollution due to this development.
+4.14 In light of this assessment, no significant detrimental impact will occur in terms of air pollution due to this development.

-4.16 Waste within this development has been fully explained in the previous sections of this statement.
+4.15 Waste within this development has been fully explained in the previous sections of this statement.
 The manure management plan, maps and processes involved with manure belts from sheds, means no detrimental impact will occur in terms of waste.